-The sibling must be on the school roll at the time of application/allocation and expected to still be on roll at the time of admission.
+The sibling must be on the school roll as a main registration at the time of allocation and expected to remain on roll at the time of the applicant child's admission.
 This criterion does not include siblings in year 11 at the time of application who will have left the school at the point of admission of the applicant child.
-"Sibling" is defined as full biological siblings and half and stepbrothers and sisters as well as adopted and fostered children and those who are considered as being part of the same individual family unit because of a care or residency arrangement.

-In all cases, the "siblings" must be resident at the same address on a full-time basis (the Authority reserves the right to request evidence to confirm residency).
+'Sibling' is defined as full biological siblings and half and step siblings as well as adopted and fostered children and those who are considered as being part of the same individual family unit because of the stipulations of a care or residency arrangement.
+In all cases, the "sibling" must be resident at the same address as the applicant child on a full-time basis or, in cases where care is shared, for the majority of the school week (evidenced by a care arrangements order).